-Results from the national GP patient survey published in July 2015 showed that patient's satisfaction with the service was above or comparable to the local CCG and national averages.
+Results from the national GP patient survey published in July 2015 showed that patient's satisfaction with the service was similar to the local CCG and national averages.
 This reflected the feedback we received on the day.
 For example:

-- 85.7% described the overall experience of their GP surgery as good compared with a CCG average of 87.7% and a national average of 84.8%. - 85.2% said they would recommend their GP surgery to someone new to the area compared to the local CCG average of 82.2% and the national average of 77.5%.
+- 82.2% described the overall experience of their GP surgery as good compared with a CCG average of 87.7% and a national average of 84.8%. - 80.7% said they would recommend their GP surgery to someone new to the area compared to the local CCG average of 82.2% and the national average of 77.5%.